Position: Parent Educator

-Minimum requirements: Bachelor’s degree and at least 3 years’ experience working in the education field; full knowledge of the University of Hawai`i System and other university admissions systems.
+Minimum Qualifications: Bachelor’s degree in Education or a closely related field and at least 2 years’ experience working in a similar capacity; knowledge of the University of Hawai`i System and other university admissions systems.